 Water cooling is achieved by passing the compressed through water-cooled heat exchanger(s), similar in concept to the one shown in this diagram.

-Cool water will flow around the outside of the air line, quickly taking heat away, and cooling the compressed air rapidly.
+In short, cool water will flow around the outside of the air line, quickly taking heat away, and cooling the compressed air rapidly.

 Air Tank Coolers